cilginc/cilginc.github.io/_posts/2025-06-21-TryHackMe-Source.md

 The default user name and password is that of your root user.
 ```

-After that I checked webmin version the server was runnning:
+Interesting!
+But before trying to brute-force the root password, let's check the version we're dealing with.
+Our Nmap scan already gave us a huge clue:

 ```text
 |_http-server-header: MiniServ/1.890
 ```

-And googled the version for any CVE's.
-And I found one, also found a script that exploits that security vulnerability.
-Here's the github repo for the script: <https://github.com/n0obit4/Webmin_1.890-POC/blob/master/Webmin_exploit.py>
+A quick Google search for `Webmin 1.890 exploit` hits the jackpot!
+Not only is there a nasty remote code execution vulnerability (CVE-2019-15107), but some kind soul has already written a proof-of-concept script.
+You love to see it!
+Here's the [GitHub repo for the exploit](https://github.com/n0obit4/Webmin_1.890-POC/blob/master/Webmin_exploit.py).

+Let's run the script with the `id` command to check our privileges.

 ```bash
 ❯ python script.py -host $IP -port 10000 -cmd id